geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

  Follow the instructions given by the installation script.
 You will need to restart your terminal application for the installation to take into effect.

- If everything went well, proceed to the next section, :ref:`config-envvars`.
+ If everything went well, you can proceed to starting up the pipeline: :ref:`first-startup`.

  If the automated setup did not work properly, you may need to install the pipeline manually: :ref:`config-manual`.